This article was updated and republished on January 2, 2022.

 You never know what the heating and air conditioning situation will be in a dorm, and if you're moving to an unfamiliar climate, it's best to come prepared.
 From sheets and a comforter to pillows and throws, you'll want to look for breathable, durable fabrics that'll keep you cozy in the winter and cool throughout the warmer months.
 Keep scrolling for specific product recommendations.

-Twin XL Sheets
+The Best College Bed Sheet Size: Twin XL Sheets

-Finding high-quality sheets with these somewhat uncommon dimensions can be a challenge, but Parachute has an impressive selection for the college-bound.
+Finding high-quality sheets for your dorm with these somewhat uncommon dimensions can be a challenge, but Parachute has an impressive selection for the college-bound.
 You can get naturally sourced percale, sateen, brushed cotton or linen extra-long twin sheet sets, all of which offer year-round warmth and breathability and get softer with time.

-When your head hits the pillow after an evening seminar or football game, you should be comfortable enough to start dozing almost instantly.
+When your head hits the pillow after an evening seminar or football tailgate, you should be comfortable enough to start dozing almost instantly.
 Any standard pillow will fit the pillowcase that comes in your twin XL sheet set, though you should give the different types some thought.

 Firmer, more supportive options with gusseted sides tend to be best for those who slumber on their back or side, whereas softer, squishier pillows are ideal for stomach-sleepers.
 Parachute carries bed pillows for every type of sleeper, each filled with down or down alternative fibers and encased in a breathable cotton shell.

-Mattress Topper and Protector
+Twin-XL Mattress Topper and Protector

 Since dorm room mattresses aren't typically the most comfortable, you're wise to come prepared with a mattress topper.
 The options from Parachute provide an additional layer of cloud-like plushness for the ultimate shut-eye experience, even thousands of miles from home.